|« PreviousNext »|

 If your account supports EC2-Classic, select the VPC that you created in the previous task.

-On the Inbound tab, create the following rules (click Add Rule for each new rule), and click Create when you're done:
+On the Inbound tab, create the following rules (click Add Rule for each new rule), and then click Create:

 Select HTTP from the Type list, and make sure that